 The route followed the military road to Fort Riley, Kansas, before angling northwest to the Republican River near present-day Benkelman, Nebraska, through areas lacking wood or water.
 The stage line cost the passenger $125 and stopped at some 25 stations, which were located about every 25 miles.
 When noted newspaperman Horace Greeley took the stagecoach line to Denver and stopped at the temporary tent station on June 2, 1859, he wrote:

 “I would match this station and its surroundings against any other scene on our continent for desolation.”

-As Russell’s original partners in the firm of Majors, Russell and Waddell, suspected, the project proved to be premature and was fraught with financial difficulties and Indian attacks from the beginning.
-After just ninety days of operation, Majors, Russell and Waddell transferred Russell’s equipment to their regular stage line on the Platte River in Nebraska and abandoned the other stations.
-Later when the firm acquired George Chorpenning’s contract for mail service from Utah to California in May, 1860, the former Leavenworth & Pike’s Peak Express Company was reorganized as the Central Overland California and Pikes Peak Express, the parent company of the Pony Express.
+As Russell’s original partners in the firm of Majors, Russell, and Waddell, suspected, the project proved to be premature.
+It was fraught with financial difficulties and Indian attacks from the beginning.
+After just 90 days of operation, Majors, Russell, and Waddell transferred Russell’s equipment to their regular stage line on the Platte River in Nebraska and abandoned the other stations.
+Later, when the firm acquired George Chorpenning’s contract for mail service from Utah to California in May 1860, the former Leavenworth & Pike’s Peak Express Company was reorganized as the Central Overland California and Pikes Peak Express, the parent company of the Pony Express.